-#39 Black - Tub dyes with a green cast and edges are blue/green in tie-dye.
+- #39 Black - Tub dyes with a green cast and edges are blue/green in tie-dye.
 The least expensive of the blacks.
-Not black on protien fibers.
+Not black on protein fibers.

-#44 Better Black - one of our most popular blacks.
+- #44 Better Black - one of our most popular blacks.
 Tub dyes with a purple-blue cast and edges are blue in tie-dye.
-Not black on protien fibers.
+Not black on protein fibers.

-#275 Hot Black - NEW! - Also best tub dyed in hot (150° to 180°F) water, like the #250, which it was replacing.
+- #275 Hot Black - NEW! - Also best tub dyed in hot (150° to 180°F) water, like the #250, which it was replacing.
 Now it is a less expensive alternative.
 Tub dyes with a deep but bluish black cast on cotton.
 With Soda Ash on silk is a deep blackish brown, with vinegar on silk, came out black in our tests and a less deep shade of black on wool. #250 Jet has never come out black on silk or wool.
 Tie-dye came out really black for us in warm ambient room temp of 75°F or more! (unlike #250, which it was replacing).
-We are very excited about this black!
-Try it!
+If you are looking for a different black, give it a try.
+The only Fiber Reactive black that works on silk!

-#300 New Black - now tied with #44 for the title of most popular black!
+- #300 New Black - now tied with #44 for the title of most popular black!
 Tub dyes with a blue cast and edges are blue/pink in tie-dye.
-Not black on protien fibers.
+Not black on protein fibers.

 Since black is a tough color to get, you have to use a lot of dye and in tub dyeing, you need to use 1.5 to 2 times as much salt.
 Some of our customers have even recommended a 1/2 and 1/2 combination of #44 and #300 for the blackest black in tie dye and batik.
 We got a mean black tie-dye with our new Hot Black!
 In tub dyeing, to make the blacks even darker, and the washout less, we also recommend adding the extra step of soaking the finished dyed garment in Dharma Dye Fixative or Retayne.
 (This also helps when you want darker purples, browns, blues etc.!)
 When the dyebath is done, drain it but don't rinse the garments/fabric.
 Fill tub back up with HOT water and the fixative, 1 oz per lb of fabric, so 8 oz for a full washing machine load.
 Soak it in that, agitating occasionally, for 30 minutes, then rinse and wash in HOT water and Synthrapol as usual.
 Sometimes it is necessary to wash black items twice.